Interventional Radiology: The Basics

 Often, cancer is treated with chemotherapy, surgery, and/or radiation.
 Some cancers that once needed surgery or chemotherapy can now be treated with IR.
 In some cases, IR may be used to manage side effects or to place a central line catheter.

-Almost all patients with cancer will see an Interventional Radiologist at some point during their treatment.
-Depending on your type of cancer, an Interventional Radiologist may become one of your primary physicians.
+Almost all patients with cancer will see an interventional radiologist at some point during their treatment.
+Depending on your type of cancer, you may see an IR provider as one of your primary physicians.

 What are some types of IR procedures?

-IR can play many roles in the diagnosis and treatment of cancer or in the management of certain side effects of cancer and its treatment.
-Talk to your oncology team about how an Interventional Radiologist may play a role in your care.
+The IR team can help diagnose and treat your cancer or help manage certain side effects of cancer and its treatment.
+Talk to your providers about how an interventional radiologist may play a role in your care.